kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
 Dividing each column by its norm can make the orthogonal matrices orthonormal.

-This is an incredibly useful statement for computation - we love orthonormal and diagonal matrices!
+This is an incredibly useful statement for computation - computers love orthonormal and diagonal matrices!

 This is be generalised with unitary matrices as the so called *Spectral Theorem*:
 $
   bold(A) "is normal" => bold(A = U Lambda U^H)
 $
-The inverse does *not* always apply.
+The inverse does *not* always apply - not all diagonalizable matrices are normal!

 LTD: Reason for name, investigate optics applications